ClusterCockpit/ClusterCockpit/README.md

 --------------------------------------------------------------------------------

 This is a web frontend for job specific performance monitoring.
-It is based on the [Symfony](https://symfony.com) PHP Framework.
+It is based on the [Symfony 4](https://symfony.com) PHP Framework.
 The application uses [Bootstrap 4](http://getbootstrap.com) for layout and styling, [DataTables](https://datatables.net) for interactive Ajax tables and [plotly.js](https://plot.ly/javascript/) for graph generation.